uuyen/docker-birthday-3/tutorial.md

 option_b = os.getenv('OPTION_B', "Javascript")
 ```

-Go ahead start the application, change the application files, rewrite Dockerfiles and Docker compose files.

 <a id="modifyconfig"></a>
 #### 3.2.2 Modify config.json
+<a id="buildvotingapp"></a>

-Modifying the config.json is important when validating your completion of the Docker Birthday Training.
+**Modifying the config.json is important when validating your completion of the Docker Birthday Training.**
 File is located in ```example-voting-app/result-app/views``` directory.

-Its content looks now like:
+This is what the file looks now like:

 ```
 {